More Than Just Parks is proud to present our list of the Top 10 Civil Rights Sites in America.

 Beyond slavery, these important displays and powerful visuals are based on extensive research of the horrific lynching and dehumanization wrought by the South’s Jim Crow laws.

-To truly understand and appreciate the history that isn’t taught in today’s schools, I recommend Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II by Douglas A. Blackmon.
+To truly understand and appreciate the history that isn’t being taught in schools today, I recommend Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II by Douglas A. Blackmon.

 RELATED: 5 MUST-SEE HISTORIC SITES IN ALABAMA